bellstwohearted/AutoNanopore/README.md

 ------------------

-We performed the analysis by running the python scirpt, a sample abf file and the corresponding output are also given.
+We performed the analysis by running the python scirpt in bash, a sample abf file and the corresponding output are also given.

 ```Python
 python AutoNanopore.py --file_path dataset/1.abf --output_path dataset/output/